 About Mr. Spiece

-I wasn't a very good student in high school and I discovered quickly during my first semester at Methodist that I wasn’t prepared to be a college student.
-I was way behind and after a very disappointing freshman year I knew that I would have to give great effort in order to catch up.
-I came up with a plan.
+I wasn't a very good student in high school, and I discovered quickly during my first semester at Methodist that I wasn’t prepared to be a college student.
+I was way behind, and after a very disappointing freshman year, I knew that I would have to give great effort in order to catch up.
+I came up with a plan during that summer.
 I decided that I would start putting in 40-hour work weeks.
 I woke up early in the morning, followed a productive routine, went to football practice, and finished up with dinner in the evening.
 The results were almost immediate.
 It wasn't perfect, and I still had some tough times, but I was on the right track.

-In addition to teaching in the Social Studies department here at Pamlico County High School, I am also an assistant football coach, assistant wrestling coach, head boys golf coach, and the Rho Kappa advisor.
-In my spare time I love to play chess, read, and write.
-I am a huge fan of the Atlanta Braves (2021 World Series Champs!) and Carolina Panthers (I know.
-I know), and I love attending ACC wrestling matches.
-I love the beach and breakfast food.
-I am passionate about personal financial literacy and I co-host a podcast with a friend of mine called Financially Independent Teachers.
+I am passionate about personal financial literacy, and I co-host a podcast with a friend of mine (and veteran social studies teacher) called Financially Independent Teachers.
 The show focuses on helping teachers (and other middle-income earners) to build wealth.
+We recently published a book entitled The FIT Position: A Framework for Financial Success.
 I love teaching young people about personal finances and encouraging them to avoid the many mistakes that I have made over the years.

 I am looking forward to a great school year!